nextcloud/documentation/admin_manual/configuration_server/security_setup_warnings.rst

 Warnings on Admin Page
 ======================

-Your ownCloud server has a built-in configuration checker, and it reports its findings at the top of your Admin page.
+Your Nextcloud server has a built-in configuration checker, and it reports its findings at the top of your Admin page.
 These are some of the warnings you might see, and what to do about them.